 Staapli tänav 2, Põhja-Tallinna linnaosa, Tallinn

-The history of the most important submarine factory in Tsarist Russia began in 1912, when St. Petersburg businessmen Emanuel Nobel and Arthur Lessner, after whom the port is named, built a submarine factory here, where a total of 12 modern submarines were built.
+The history of the most important submarine factory in Tsarist Russia began in 1912, when St. Petersburg businessmen Emanuel Nobel and Arthur Lessner, after whom the port is named, built a submarine factory here.
+A total of 12 modern submarines were built here.

 Kai Art Centre, the Proto Invention Factory, and the Technoclub Hall are located in the historical industrial buildings of Port Noblessner, which has won the award for the best urban space in the Baltics.
 Here, you will also find a seafront promenade, a marina, and some of the city's best eateries and galleries.